31 Fence Ideas for Privacy, Boundaries, & Unique Designs

 Remember too, if you want to add a gate, you can spend anywhere from $100 to $750 per typical gate, though a driveway gate can go up to $7,500.
 Add in the costs for lighting, keypad entry, and other fence accessories.

-These averages will vary depending on if you use wood, chain-link, vinyl, steel, wrought iron, split rail, or any other material.
+These averages will vary depending on if you use any types of wood fences, chain-link, vinyl, steel, wrought iron, split rail, or any other material.
 If you have less acreage in your yard, you may choose to opt for a nicer material, or downgrade in order to cover more space.

 From simple wooden or vinyl fences to the most elaborate styles made from molded metals, we've touched on all possible fence styles below.
 Once you identify what you like, you can take your investigation deeper into the details.
 Without further ado...